Las Canciones del Amor (The Songs of Love)

 • At a vibrant gala in Guadalajara, Natalia showcases her illustrations in an exhibition accompanying a fashion show, while Pedro performs with his band, sparking an unexpected connection between them.

-• Tábata Quintanilla, a rival fashion executive, attends, pretending interest in Pedro but secretly scheming against both.
+• Tábata Quintanilla, a rival fashion consultant, attends, pretending interest in Pedro but secretly scheming against both.

-• Back in Mexico City, Natalia is supported by her loving family: her wise grandmother Lourdes, hardworking father Miguel who runs La Taquería de Siempre, nurturing mother Tomasa, devoted to La Virgen de Guadalupe, and witty, tech-savvy brother Nicolás.
+• Back in Mexico City, Natalia is supported by her loving family: her wise grandmother Lourdes, hardworking father Miguel who runs La Taquería de Siempre, nurturing mother Tomasa, devoted to La Virgen de Guadalupe, and witty brother Nicolás.

 • Rocío Vargas, a young, lively, and passionate taquera, adds local flavor and humor at La Taquería de Siempre, celebrating the Pavón family’s heritage.